Skip to main content

 Aerosols

 It’s common to find odor-masking or -neutralizing items in a bathroom in the form of aerosols, deodorizing plug-ins, toilet scented drops and candles.
 Synthetic fragrances can reduce the home’s air quality, which is ultimately inhaled by all occupants of the home.
 While these items may mask odors, the main ingredients involve petro-chemicals, perfumes, synthetic scents, dyes and phthalates, which can cause a range of problems from allergic reactions to chemical sensitivity.
 Try instead natural air fresheners that are fragrance-free and made from naturally derived ingredients.
 There are many recipes online for odor neutralizers that use natural ingredients and spray bottles that can be reused and recycled.
+Visit the P2 House Bedrooms page for additional information on fragrances and other chemical products | View >

 Pharmaceuticals

 Never dispose of pharmaceutical waste down the drain or the toilet.
 Flushing pharmaceuticals adds to the pollution of streams and aquifers from which drinking water is derived.
 You also shouldn’t dispose of medications in the trash, especially sharps.
-Pharmaceutical waste can possibility harm workers who deal with the collection and disposal of solid waste.
+Pharmaceutical waste can possibly harm workers who deal with the collection and disposal of solid waste.
 Look to your city for pharmaceutical collection events or for information on where to dispose of expired or unwanted medications.

 Recycling

 Most of us forget to recycle in the bathroom.
 But items that are in plastic bottles, such as shampoo, conditioner, mouthwash, body wash and bubble bath, can be recycled once emptied.
 Aerosol cans, such as deodorizers, shaving creams and hair products, can also be recycled after use.
 Soap packaging, empty cotton swab containers and personal care boxes are recyclable, and plastic bags that held items such as cotton balls can be reused to collect trash when cleaning.
+Try adding a small recycling bin for empty plastic bottles, toilet paper rolls, and containers to separate recyclables from regular waste.

 Fans